 Asheville Art Museum, 2 South Pack Square at Pack Place, Asheville.
-Oct.
-17 - Feb.
-20, 2025 -"American Made: Paintings and Sculpture from the DeMell Jacobsen Collection".
+Through Feb.
+20, 2025 - "American Made: Paintings and Sculpture from the DeMell Jacobsen Collection".
 The exhibition features over 80 paintings and sculptures.
 Though many objects in the exhibition have been on view at other museums, ranging from the Metropolitan Museum of Art to the Smithsonian American Art Museum, this exhibition showcases the best of the DeMell Jacobsen Collection brought together in one location.
 "American Made" provides an in-depth look at the evolution of American creativity from the Colonial era to the early 20th century.
-The highlights include portraits by masters like Benjamin West.
-Thomas Sully. and Sarah Miriam Peale.
+The highlights include portraits by masters like Benjamin West, Thomas Sully, and Sarah Miriam Peale.
 There are sweeping landscapes by Thomas Cole, Asher B. Durand, and Jasper Francis Cropsey, and still lifes by Severin Roesen, Charles Ethan Porter, and Adelaide Coburn Palmer.
-The exhibition also features captivating genre scenes and the work of American artists who traveled to Europe, such as Mary Cassatt, John Singer Sargent, and
+The exhibition also features captivating genre scenes and the work of American artists who traveled to Europe, such as Mary Cassatt, John Singer Sargent, and Childe Hassam.

-Childe Hassam.
 Through Jan.
 20, 2025 - "Ginny Ruffner: Reforestation of the Imagination" and "Bill Viola's Moving Stillness: Mount Rainier".
 Both exhibitions explore our unique connections with the environment through art innovation.
 These exhibitions invite visitors to engage with innovative art that bridges technology and nature, reflecting our profound connection to the environment.
 Ruffner's work emphasizes themes of reforestation and environmental awareness, while Viola's installation offers a meditative exploration of human consciousness and examines our understanding of the natural world.
-The Van Winkle Law Firm Gallery, Through Oct.
-21 - "Honoring Nature: Early Southern Appalachian Landscape Painting".
-This exhibition explores the sublime natural landscapes of the Smoky Mountains of Western North Carolina and Tennessee.
-While there were several regional schools of painting around the early 1900s, this group is largely from the Midwest, and many of the artists trained at the Art Institute of Chicago or in New York City.
-Through their travels, they captured waterfalls, sunsets, thunderstorms, autumn foliage, lush green summers, and snow-covered mountainselements that were novel for viewers from cities and rural areas.
-Though some of these paintings include people, they are usually used for scale and painted with little to no detail, highlighting the magnificence of nature.
 Debra McClinton Gallery, Through Mar.
 31, 2025 - "Forces of Nature: Ceramics from the Hayes Collection".
 Ceramic artists throughout history have become masters of all four elements - creating clay from a mixture of earth and water to shape their work, drying it in air, and hardening it in fire.
 Throughout this process, the artist decides which aspects of the work will be tightly controlled, and when the elements can step in to leave nature's mark.
-This exhibition traces the historical, stylistic, and conceptual origins of work that either embraces or refuses the element of chance in ceramics, looking at modern and contemporary work made in Western North Carolina.
+This exhibition traces the historical, stylistic, and conceptual origins of work that either embraces or refuses the element of chance in ceramics. looking at modern and contemporary work made in Western North Carolina.
 The ceramics in this exhibition are all drawn from the robust collection of Andrew and Hathia Hayes, who have been collecting important regional pottery and sculpture for decades.
 Through their close relationships with artists, they have brought together works that show not only the different aesthetics seen in the region, but also a picture of the ceramics community.
 Regional artists including Cynthia Bringle, Donna Craven, Mark Hewitt, Fred Johnston, Ben Owen III, and Norm Schulman will be on view, demonstrating the many different approaches to ceramics in this region.
-Judith S. Moore Gallery, Through Oct.
-7 - "Western North Carolina Glass: Selections from the Collection".
-Western North Carolina is important in the history of American glass art.
-Several artists of the Studio Glass Movement came to the region, including its founder Harvey K. Littleton.
-Begun in 1962 in Wisconsin, it was a student of Littleton's that first came to the area in 1965 and set up a glass studio at the Penland School of Craft in Penland, North Carolina.
-By 1967, Mark Peiser was the first glass artist resident at the school and taught many notable artists, like Jak Brewer in 1968 and Richard Ritter who came to study in 1971.
-By 1977, Littleton retired from teaching and moved to nearby Spruce Pine, North Carolina and set up a glass studio at his home.
-Since that time, glass artists like Ken Carder, Rick and Valerie Beck, Shane Fero, and Yaffa Sikorsky and Jeff Toddto name only a few-have flocked to the area to reside, collaborate, and teach, making it a significant place for experimentation and education in glass.
 Ongoing - The Asheville Art Museum, the hub for 20th- and 21st-century American art in Western North Carolina, has re-opened to the public.
-The \$24+ million. state-of-the-art facility encompasses 54,000 square feet and adds 70 percent more Collection gallery space.
-For the first time in the Museum's history, it has the capacity to host major traveling exhibitions from nationally recognized museums.
-The expansion increases its physical space and dramatically increases its role as a community center, educational resource, economic engine for WNC, and cultural concierge for the region's residents and visitors.
+The \$24+ million, state-of-the-art facility encompasses 54,000 square feet and adds 70 percent more Collection gallery space.
+For the first time in the Museum's history, it has the capacity to host major traveling chibitions from nationally recognized museums The expansion increases its physical space and dramatically increases its role as a community center, educational resource, economic engine for WNC, and cultural concierge for the region's residents and visitors.
 Admission: Yes.
 Hours: Tue.-Sat., 10am-5pm; Fri. till 8pm & Sun., 1-5pm.
-Contact: 828/253-3227 or at (www.ashevilleart.org).
+Contact: 828/253-3227 or at (www.ashevilleart. org).